dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 .. image:: images/image16.PNG

 5. Click **Export Request** and review the detailed report.
 Notice the XSS alerts and how they are currently still in staging.
-We will cover this in the next lab.
+We will cover this in the next module.

 HTTP Compliancy Check - Multiple Host Headers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~